kedamaDQ/aggregate-ipaddr/README.md

 Tools for aggregate IP address blocks which fetched from all Regional Internet Registries.

 ## usage
-run `create-delegated-list.sh` then `/tmp/aggregate-ipaddr/aggregated-ipaddrs.txt` is created.
+run `create-aggregated-ipaddrs.sh` then `/tmp/aggregate-ipaddr/aggregated-ipaddrs.txt` is created.

 ## aggregated-ipaddrs.txt
 The format of line is: